-Heryka's practice focuses on Financial Services litigation, including consumer finance litigation and multidistrict litigation.
+Heryka manages complex litigation, with particular focus in financial services litigation.
 She is experienced in representing and advocating for clients in federal, state, and administrative courts.
 She has made court and administrative appearances on behalf of clients in all procedural phases, including dispositive motions, through trial.

 Selected for inclusion into the North Carolina Pro Bono Honor Society, 2018, 2019, 2020, 2021

 Named to “Legal Elite,” Litigation, Business North Carolina, 2023

 - Author, The CFPB’s Interest in Examining Fintechs Likely Means More Naming and Shaming by the Agency, Subject to Inquiry, April 28, 2022

 - Author, U.S. Supreme Court Determines Action to Rescind DACA was Arbitrary and Capricious, Subject to Inquiry, June 19, 2020

 - Author, "Potential Liability for Repossession Companies, Creditors, and State Actors for Unlawful Self-Help Repossessions", Virginia State Bar Litigation News, December 2016

 - Author, "Special Immigrant Juvenile Status: A ‘Juvenile’ Here is Not a ‘Juvenile’ There", Washington and Lee Journal of Civil Rights and Social Justice, Spring 2013